-I know I have been reminiscing about my time in Spain a bit recently, between the fantastic romesco sauce for the calçotada and tapas, but this recipe instead brings back memories of Russia.
-To be honest, I don’t have that many good food memories from Russia in part as when I lived there as a student it was quite a while ago, OK, a long time ago when food was incredibly seasonal and local which, arriving in January, meant it was little more than potatoes, carrots and cabbage for quite some time.
+I know I have been reminiscing about my time in Spain a bit recently, between the fantastic romesco sauce for the calçotada and tapas like Spanish chickpeas and spinach, but this recipe instead brings back memories of Russia.
+To be honest, I don’t have that many good food memories.
+That’s partly as when I lived there as a student more years ago than I’d like to think, food was incredibly seasonal and local.
+Arriving in January, that meant little more than potatoes, carrots and cabbage for quite some time.
 I was also in a relatively small town with few restaurants to choose from and not a whole lot in the way of interesting dishes on offer.
 However come spring, we had a trip down to the Black Sea and were grateful of the different food influences in the area, with one of the dishes I really remember enjoying being lamb pilaf, or plov.

 Lamb pilaf (also known as plov or pilau, depending where you are from) is a dish typical to Afghanistan and Uzbekistan in particular, but with variations across the region.
-It is a pretty simple dish, being only lamb, rice, onions and carrots, and sometimes with raisins or barberries, but the way of cooking and gentle aromatic seasoning makes for a fantastically delicious dish.
+It is a pretty simple dish, being only lamb, rice, onions and carrots, and sometimes with raisins or barberries (which I use in kuku sabzi, Persian herb fritatta), but the way of cooking and gentle aromatic seasoning makes for a fantastically delicious dish.

-It’s a dish I like so much, I am contributing it to this week’s Sunday Supper, where the theme is using leftovers from Easter/Passover, as lamb has become a pretty popular main for this time of year.
-If you are using leftovers from a lamb roast, or even if you are trimming down a fresh piece of meat, make sure you don’t throw out the lamb fat you trim off as you can use it at the start of this dish.
+I love lamb any time, but when we make roast lamb, I always end up with some leftover.
+This is such a great way to use it up.
+If you are using leftovers, or even if you are trimming down a fresh piece of meat, make sure you don’t throw out the lamb fat you trim off as you can use it at the start of this dish.
 I know it might seem like a fair amount of fat/oil but the rendered lamb fat in particular adds to the overall flavor and really makes a difference in the end dish.

 - 1 cup basmati rice, soaked and rinsed at least 3 times ideally over a couple hours